Canon 2000D vs Leica TL2

 With 24.1MP, the TL2 offers a higher resolution than the 2000D (24MP), but the TL2 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.72μm for the 2000D) due to its larger sensor.
 However, the 2000D is a somewhat more recent model (by 7 months) than the TL2, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the TL2 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the TL2 provides a better video resolution than the 2000D.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the TL2 provides a better video resolution than the 2000D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 2000D vs Leica TL2

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 2000D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
 That said, the TL2 can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The table below summarizes some of the other core capabilities of the Canon 2000D and Leica TL2 in connection with corresponding information for a sample of similar cameras.